ChrisFrank23/data-analytics-portfolio/README.md

 - 📊 Focused on Data Analysis (SQL, Excel, Power BI)
 - 🐍 Currently learning Python for data analytics
-- 🎯 Goal: Become a Data Analyst and grow
+- 🎯 Goal: Become a Data Analyst and grow into Data Engineering

 ---